ethereum-optimism/optimism-tutorial/getting-started/README.md

 #### Connecting to Optimism

-Follow these steps to add Optimism Goerli support to an existing Hardhat project.
+Follow these steps to add Optimism Goerli support to an existing Hardhat project (or a newly created one).

 1. Define your network configuration in `.env`: